Future Generations University Offers a Flexible Program of Community Development Learning.

 Mission & Vision

-Future Generations University Promotes Research, Learning, and Action to Achieve Inclusive and Sustainable Change Worldwide.
+Future Generations University Promotes Research Learning and Action for Inclusive and Sustainable Change Worldwide.

 The University continues to grow toward a Vision of “Fostering 100 Nodes of Social Change Around the World.”
 From its base in country programs, alumni, students and partners around the world, growth is well underway toward this vision.